Converting Variable Domains to English

 └─ _large_a_1(e2,x3)

-Errors in that MRS from _large_a_1 should say “A file is not large” since the only things that can be in x by the time it gets to _large_a_1 have been restricted to be files.
+The error in that MRS from _large_a_1 should say “A file is not large” since the only things that can be in x by the time it gets to _large_a_1 have been restricted to files.

 For “A dog is large”: